Ion Vinea: Setting up Contimporanul

 In June 1922, accompanied and sponsored by the returning Janco, he set up Contimporanul, a review of art and, "rather implicitly", left-wing politics: its "not quite dogmatic" socialist militancy targeted the PNL's continuous dominance.
 The money came from Costin, who was also its most constant intellectual affiliate.
 From the onset, the magazine was not just cosmopolitan, but also antifascist and anti-antisemitic, lampooning the "hooliganism" of the National-Christian Defense League (LANC) and the far-right tinges of the People's Party.
+Returning to Iași in 1922, Vinea and his employee I. M. Sadoveanu were seriously injured in a scuffle with LANC students.

-Its original contributors included Nicolae L. Lupu of the left-leaning Peasants' Party.
+Contimporanul's original contributors included Nicolae L. Lupu of the left-leaning Peasants' Party.
 Vinea railed at "reactionary" forces that crushed European revolutions, spoke out against Italian fascism, gave ambiguous support to communism in Soviet Russia, and decried the persecution of Romanian Communist Party activists by PNL governments.
-He produced an editorial eulogy to Karl Marx, and, as he later noted, supported "all the rallies and campaigns organized by the labor movement", being a combatant for Dem.
+Petre Pandrea, who organized the legal defense for some of the imprisoned communists, alleges that, as early as 1923, Vinea took Soviet money sent to him by a leading party member, Ana Pauker.
+In that context, Vinea produced an editorial eulogy to Karl Marx, and, as he later noted, supported "all the rallies and campaigns organized by the labor movement", being a combatant for Dem.
 I. Dobrescu's League for Human Rights.
-Returning to Iași in 1922, Vinea and his employee I. M. Sadoveanu were seriously injured in a scuffle with LANC students.